Blue-Giant/Biharmonic_DNN/README.md

 2. DNN_bounadary file includes some functions for dealing with the boudaries of PDE_DNN networks.

 3. How to use these basic modules?
-Please refer to any implementation for Biharmonic reuations with Dirichlet or Navier.
+Please refer to any implementation for Biharmonic reuations with Dirichlet or Navier boundary.